FreeFileSync Open Source File Synchronization

 E:\ 3

-FreeFileSync will put the folders C:\Source and C:\Source2 into the same group and allow only 1 file operation at a time.
+FreeFileSync will put the folders C:\Source and C:\Source2 into the same group for device root C:\ and allow only 1 file operation at a time.
 Folder D:\Target will be traversed using 2 operations, and E:\Target using 3 operations at a time.
-In total FreeFileSync will be scanning all four folders employing 6 file operations in parallel.
+Overall, FreeFileSync will scan all four folders using 6 parallel operations.

-• When synchronizing a folder pair FreeFileSync will use the maximum of the number of parallel operations that the two folders support.
+• When synchronizing a folder pair, FreeFileSync will use the maximum of the number of parallel operations supported by the two folders.

 In the previous example the folder pair C:\SourceD:\Target will be synchronized using 2 parallel operations, and C:\Source2E:\target will be using 3.